VaggM/auto-user-create/README.md

-## Automated user creation from a spreadsheet
+## Automated user creation from a spreadsheet for Mastodon

 Create users from users.xlsx which has columns for First Name, Username, Password (not finals).

-Mails will be created through automatically with @trustfirst.mobi and passwords will be automatically generated.
+Mails will be created through automatically with a specific @ tag and passwords will be automatically generated.

 ## Requirements